 While Christmas celebrations this year are going to be quiet—an online service and perhaps a small family gathering—they can be just as meaningful, if not more.

 Not having the annual flurry of church activities gives us a little more time to reflect on what Jesus’ arrival really means for each one of us.
 Not having the usual outreach event gives us an opportunity to share the good news with a loved one or a friend in a personal way.
 Like the shepherds, our personal testimonies of how God has transformed our own lives will make the best Christmas story to tell others.

-Just as the suspension of church services earlier in the year helped many of us to review our perceptions of what “church” is really all about, I believe that having a quiet Christmas can help us rethink what this season is really all about.
+Just as the suspension of physical church services, which happened when Covid-19 first struck, helped many of us to review our perceptions of what “church” is really all about, I believe that having a quiet Christmas can help us rethink what this season is really all about.